 At home, pass out toys.

 I usually hand out low-cost toys or trinkets.
+I was an early adopter, before the start of the Teal Pumpkin Project.
 If I do buy candy, I choose something like Smarties, which is safe for multiple allergens.
-(Keep in mind, though, that Halloween-sized candy sometimes contains different ingredients than its full-size counterpart, so read the labels even on familiar brands.)
+(Keep in mind, though, that candy sized for Halloween treating sometimes contains different ingredients than its full-size counterpart, so read the labels even on familiar brands.)

 And what about my favorite part of the evening: coming home and dumping the candy stash onto the kitchen table?
 Here’s how to handle it: